Frequently Asked Questions About the MSU Libraries

 What is Remote Storage?

 Remote Storage is an off-site storage facility.
-Requested materials are picked up Sunday-Thursday by library staff.
-Books and Government Documents with the location of Remote Storage in the library catalog can be requested by filling out the online request form or at the Circulation Desk.
-Items will be held for pickup at the Main Library Circulation Desk or the MSU Branch Library you select.
+Requested materials are picked up daily Monday through Friday by library staff.
+Items with the location of Remote Storage in the library catalog can be requested by filling out the online request form or at the Circulation Desk.
+Items will be held for pickup at the Main Library Circulation Desk.

 Can I get a tour of the Main Library?